k26dr/bitcoin-htlc/README.md

 ## Redeeming an HTLC

-First send bitcoin to `htlc1.htlcAddress`.
+First send your bitcoin to `htlc.htlcAddress`.
+This will lock it.

 Once you do that get the raw transaction hex and inspect it to get the vout index of the HTLC.
+I have done it here using bitcoin-cli, but you can do it on a block explorer as well.

 ```bash
 > bitcoin-core.cli -regtest sendtoaddress bcrt1qd730p4644wqtvfa5h3dpdyhfu4anm6mqlsqc7al8tv0k3smazs4qcpczrq 1